georgia-loukou/https-github.com-udacity-nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Azure's Hyperdrive service was used for hyperparameter tuning with the following key elements:

 I decided to use random parameter sampling.
-I does not require pre-specified values (like grid search) and can make full use of all available nodes (unlike bayesian parameter sampling).
-Random parameter searching is preferable to gridsearch also in that it is highly unlikely that the specified values in gridsearch are optimal, while there is a chance that the ones obtained randomly are closer to ideal values.
-Combined with the fact that I have very little background in using logistic regression random parameter sampling enables a much more broad search over the parameter space and with it's capabilities to make use of concurrency would outperform bayesian sampling for large jobs.

 I selected the BanditPolicy stopping policy because it allows one to select a cut-off at which models reporting metrics worse than the current best model are terminated.
-This allows a relatively intuitive method to screen models, only retaining those with similar or better performance.
-This policy offers a little more flexibility than truncation and median stopping.

 I was getting an unexpected bad request error.